 To assemble these lettuce wraps, remove 12 of your biggest Green Butter leaves from the bunch.
 Keep in mind that Green Butter leaves are smaller than other commonly used lettuce wraps, so if you use larger leaves, this recipe will make between 6-8.

 Hold the leave gently in the palm of your hand and scoop about 3 tablespoons of Teriyaki mushroom filling into the middle of the lettuce leaf.
 Place on a serving platter and repeat until all the filling is gone.

-These lettuce wraps should be eaten within a couple hours of assembling them, immediately is best as the lettuce will begin to wilt from the heat of the filling.
-However, if you are prepping for a party, you can make this filling a day or two ahead of time and store it in an airtight container in the refrigerator.
-Once you are ready to serve, just quickly re-heat the filling and assemble.
+To make this recipe in advance, make this filling a day or two ahead of time and store it in an airtight container in the refrigerator.
+Once you are ready to serve, just quickly reheat the filling and assemble.

 Store extra filling in the refrigerator for up to 5 days or the freezer for up to 2 months.
 When ready to eat, gently rethaw in the refrigerator overnight before heating in the microwave or stovetop.